 To read more about how I work, please go to the About Me page.
 What follows below is general advice for finding a therapist.

 Psychotherapy can help

 If you are reading this, then you’ve probably already decided that you want to seek help in improving your life.
 You’re probably wondering if psychotherapy can help you achieve insight, healing, growth, or change.
-The good news is that it can and does help, if you can build a engaged and trusting relationship with a well trained therapist.
-Psychotherapy can really change your life, and one the most common refrains I hear from clients is, “I wish I’d done this years ago.”
+The good news is that it can and does help, if you can build an engaged and trusting relationship with a well-trained and effective therapist.

 FINDING THE RIGHT THERAPIST

 Psychotherapy is a self-regulated field, and this means that consumers need to be discerning when finding a therapist.
 Poor quality therapy is at best ineffective and at worst harmful.
 Be sure to check the training, credentials, and professional membership of your therapist.

 Finding a therapeutic relationship that works for you can be a frustrating process.
 One good way to find a therapist is via word-of-mouth recommendations from friends and colleagues.
 Another way is to search the internet until you find a therapist’s website that appeals to you.
 For example, if anything that you’re reading on this website resonates with you, then we might be a good fit, and I encourage you to get in touch.

 While things like recommendations and websites can point you in the right direction, you will ultimately need to sit across from a therapist and start doing the work before you can be sure.
 This is one reason why my initial sessions are 100 minutes in length.
 One thing to keep in mind in your early sessions is that good psychotherapy won’t always feel comfortable or easy.
 Indeed, if it is too comfortable, you’re probably wasting your time and money.